 Natural Disasters: How Can It Affect The Housing Market?

-Natural disasters, like a hurricane or a medical pandemic, can have a huge impact on the housing market.
+Natural disasters, like a hurricane or medical pandemic, can have a huge impact on the housing market.
 It doesn't matter if you're a first-time homebuyer, have been in your home for a while, or even building your own home, everyone gets affected.
-Natural disasters often impact supply chains and this is why new home construction becomes affected.
+Natural disasters often impact supply chains and this is why buying a new home becomes affected.

 Here are a few interesting facts about building materials and the United States.

 - 30% of building materials are imported from China

 - Another 20% are imported from Canada and Mexico

 - COVID was estimated to have caused a 20% drop in supply volume